UNIQUE-Students/UNIQUE-Students.github.io/_pages/2022/uss.md

     </div>

     <div class="content">
       USS is a student-oriented, student-organized conference at the crossroads of neuroscience and AI research.
-This year USS will be held <b>hybrid in Montreal</b> on June 9th and 10th!
+USS 2022 was held <b>hybrid in Montreal</b> on June 9th and 10th.
     </div>
   </div>
 </div>